The Pattern That Repeats

 Most city AI is still a pilot.

-Government technology experts — including analysts at GovTech and the Center for Digital Government — are consistent on this point: the vast majority of city AI improvements remain pilots or narrowly scoped deployments, according to GovTech's 2026 government technology report.
-The real gains — in productivity, cost savings, and public service quality — require AI embedded across systems and workflows rather than added on top of them.
+Government technology experts (including analysts at GovTech and the Center for Digital Government) are consistent on this point: the vast majority of city AI improvements remain pilots or narrowly scoped deployments.
+The real gains in productivity, cost savings, and public service quality require AI embedded across systems and workflows rather than added on top of them.
 Cities know this.
 Most cannot get there.

 The common explanation is budget, political will, or vendor limitations.
 These are real factors.
 But they are not the primary cause of pilot-to-production failure.
-The primary cause is that pilots operate under informal governance, and production deployments require formal governance — and most cities have no framework for what that governance must include — and most cities have no framework for making that transition.
+The primary cause is that pilots operate under informal governance, and production deployments require formal governance, and most cities have no framework for making that transition.

 "The real gains will emerge as AI tools become embedded across systems and workflows rather than added on top of them.
 We're still in the early innings."